chris03163/project123/README.md

       * result.json (structured data for the flashcard app)
       * exmp_results.txt (human-readable output)

-   If you're having any problems running it, below is a demo video.

 4. Using the Flashcard App

    1. Run the application: